sanch03/SanchitsVB/README.md

 # SanchitsVB
-Here is where all my VB programs for VCE Computing will be.
+Hey!
+This is where all the Visual Basic programs I maker are, if you want to test any of them, clone this repo and build the projram you want in Visual Studio 2019